 Got PI or PII or PHI? - Personal Information (PI), Personally Identifiable Information (PII), and Protected Health Information (PHI) is held by nearly every organization.
 In fact, it takes very little to make PI:

 - first and last name or first initial and last name; PLUS

 - some identifying information such as a credit card number, a social security number, a drivers license ID number, a state-issued ID card, a credit/debit card number, a financial account number or similar identity information.

-If your organization collects, owns, holds or even transmits certain types of personal or protected information, various state and federal laws require that it be protected.
-Data theft and identity theft is a growing concern.
-Not a week goes by without a report of another stunning batch of protected data lost or stolen.
+If your organization collects, owns, holds, or even transmits certain types of Personal Information, various state and federal laws require that it be protected.
+Data theft, identity theft, and especially ransomware are a growing concern.
+Not a week goes by without a report of another stunning data breach.

 In the wake of the Facebook - Cambridge Analytica scandal the trend-line is moving toward the GDPR principle of "privacy by design".

 Solutions to these challenges are both technical and legal.
-The Written Information Security Programs (WISPs) required to comply with the Massachusetts' law have requirements for employee discipline, employee policies and training.
-GDPR and CACPA push the requirements further.
-Legal issues are also implicated by the need to update or create retention and information governance policies for the organization.
+The Written Information Security Programs (WISPs) required to comply with the Massachusetts' law contain requirements for employee discipline, employee policies and training, as well as annual review.
+GDPR and CCPA push the requirements further.
+Legal issues are also implicated by the need to update or create retention and information governance (IG) policies for the organization.
 Regardless of where in the solutions process your organization is, we can help guide you toward appropriate solutions.